A neutron trigger detector for pulsed reactor neutron sources: Results

 \subsection{Reactor pulse simulation}

 The circuit was simulated using LTspice\footnote{LTspice XVII(x64)(17.0.33.0) - \textit{Analog Devices, Inc.}}.
-The input pulses in the simulation are based on the typical signal shape of individual neutron events observed on the so-called \emph{thermal column} of the TRIGA reactor\footnote{The thermal column of the TRIGA reactor is a beam port that has a high thermal neutron flux due to a graphite moderator.}.
+The input pulses in the simulation are based on the typical signal shape of individual neutron events\footnote{The values used are assumptions made on the basis of an oscilloscope measurement.} observed on the so-called \emph{thermal column} of the TRIGA reactor\footnote{The thermal column of the TRIGA reactor is a beam port that has a high thermal neutron flux due to a graphite moderator.}.
 A single neutron event is assumed to have a rise time of \SI{1}{\micro\second} and a fall time of \SI{20}{\micro\second} with an amplitude of \SI{5}{\volt}.
 3000 such individual events are fed into the simulation corresponding to a reactor pulse of \SI{30}{\milli\second} duration.
 The input and trigger thresholds are $U_{\text{SET}}(U10) = \SI{240}{\milli\volt}$ and $U_{\text{SET}}(U11) = \SI{1785}{\milli\volt}$ corresponding to the threshold parameters $N_{\text{SET}}(U10) = 200$ and $N_{\text{SET}}(U11) = 1500$.

 This simulation is compared to the actual behavior of the circuit which is fed light pulses from a LED connected to a suitable signal generator.
 The comparison shows that the simulation and the LED measurement are in good agreement for the given setting (see \cref{led}).
 Furthermore, the simulation illustrates the operating principle of the circuit described above.